shahrajabian/shahrajabian/README.md

 I am particularly interested in the following areas:
 - Control Theory
-- Model Predictive Control,
+- Model Predictive Control
+- Data-Driven Modeling, Fault Diagnosis, and Control
 - Safe Learning-Based Decision-Making and Control
 - Trustworthy AI and Assured Autonomy in Cyber-Physical Systems
-- Data-Driven Modeling and Control

 I believe that integrating learning-based, predictive, and data-driven methods can lead to reliable performance in complex real-world applications while ensuring safety.